madhusudanabburu/madhusudanabburu.github.io/docs/src/guide/pipelines/README.md

 ```

-Let's save the above file into a .py file and use the **kfp dsl compile** command to create a zip format to upload it to the Kubeflow Dashboard
+Let's save the above file into a .py file and use the **kfp dsl compile** command to create a yaml format to upload it to the Kubeflow Dashboard

 ## Pipeline compilation